West Coast Eagles: Symbols and uniform

 The club's current logo features the head of a wedge-tailed eagle in the royal blue and gold colours of the club with the words "West Coast Eagles" written underneath.
 It was introduced prior to the 2018 season and aimed to present a more realistic portrayal of an eagle than the previous logo.
 The previous logo, in use between 2000 and 2017, featured a more heavily stylised wedge-tailed eagle.
-The club's current and former logos have all incorporated a stylised eagle's head, always facing east (i.e. towards the right, where east appears on most maps) to represent the eagle eyeing off its prey in the eastern states.
+The club's current and former logos have all features the eagle's head facing east (i.e. towards the right, where east appears on most maps) to represent the eagle eyeing off its prey in the Eastern States.

 As part of the AFL's Mascot Manor program, a bald eagle club mascot, Rick "The Rock", was created in 2003 to promote the club to junior players.
 The mascot is in part named after the song.
 A real wedge-tailed eagle, Auzzie, has flown around the field before matches at West Coast home games since 2007.

 In 2018, the Eagles' home guernsey saw a return of the club's former 'royal blue' design used prior to 1999, updated to feature the club's new logo.
 The club's away strip, which already used a variation of the design with the royal blue and gold colours swapped around, as updated to feature the new logo but otherwise remained relatively unchanged.
 Between 2000 and 2015, the club's home jumper design featured a stylised eagle on a tricolour of navy blue, white and gold.
 This jumper was introduced during the 2000 season along with a much-criticised ochre away jumper as part of a rebrand of the club to coincide with the new millennium.
 The ochre jumper was later dropped at the end of 2002 in favour of an updated version of the club's former royal blue jumper, which was worn during their 1992 and 1994 premierships.
-Starting in 2010, the Eagles also wore a third, predominantly white guernsey in order to avoid visual clashes with teams who used similar colours.
+Starting in 2010, the Eagles also wore a third, predominantly white guernsey to avoid visual clashes with teams who used similar colours.
 It was dropped as the club's designated clash jumper at the end of 2016, in favour of an updated version of their original 1987 guernsey.
 During October 2015, the club announced a navy version of the royal blue jumper would replace the tricolour guernsey as the club's home uniform from 2016, and was used until the introduction of the current design.
 The Eagles rebranded to its current brand on 1 November 2017, ahead of the club's move to Perth Stadium from 2018.